 Researching Tintagel Castle

 Tintagel Castle has inspired imaginations for hundreds of years and is today one of Cornwall's most iconic and popular visitor attractions.
-A new exhibition launched in summer 2015, features displays of some of the finds from Tintagel Castle for the first time as well as taking a fresh look at the centuries old story.
+Our exhibition in the Visitor Centre features some of the finds from Tintagel, as well as taking a fresh look at the centuries old story.
 Designed to reflect the idea of a storybook containing many different tales, the exhibition explores how legend and reality have uniquely combined to shape Tintagel through the ages.

 A stone compass points to places connected with the legend of King Arthur and engraved stepping stones around the island garden tell the tragic love story of Tristan and Iseult, a medieval tale set at Tintagel.
 On the beach, close to Merlin's Cave, a discreet carved face represents Merlin, who has been associated with the site since the 12th century and immortalised by the poetry of Alfred, Lord Tennyson.
 Created by artist Rubin Eynon, Gallos (meaning power in Cornish), is an 8ft bronze sculpture inspired by the legend of King Arthur and by the historic kings and royal figures associated with Tintagel.